offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Core Language/Templates/Variadic_TOPIC
 ```

-To test a callable object's parameter type within a concept_TEMPLATE, templates can be used to extract the parameter type.
-In the example below, the concept_TEMPLATE checks that a callable object's first parameter has a type conforming to the concept_TEMPLATE `std::integral`.
+To test a callable's parameter type within a concept_TEMPLATE, templates can be used to extract the parameter type.
+In the example below, the concept_TEMPLATE checks that a callable's first parameter has a type conforming to the concept_TEMPLATE `std::integral`.

 ```c++
 // template(s) to extract parameter types